Belt buckles and beer: Federal shutdown hits businesses hard

 Among the hardest hit are the owners of restaurants, hotels and gift shops near federal agencies and national parks around the country.

-In Mariposa, California, just outside Yellowstone National Park, tourism has dropped sharply and most of the 6,000 county residents who work in the park have not been paid for a month.
+In Mariposa, California, just outside Yosemite National Park, tourism has dropped sharply and most of the 6,000 county residents who work in the park have not been paid for a month.

 "For my business personally it's been absolutely devastating," said Hanna Wackerman, co-owner of the 1850 Restaurant and Brewing Company.
 "Usually January is a pretty busy month for us.
 With the new snow being in Yosemite, that tends to bring new tourists to the park."
 Instead, business is down 80 percent, she said.

-Note: This story has been corrected to read that Mariposa, California, is just outside Yosemite National Park, not Yellowstone.